javitocor/Bing_search/README.md

 - Linkedin: [linkedin](https://www.linkedin.com/in/javier-correas-sanchez-cuesta-15289482/)

 # 🤝 Contributing
 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page]().
+Start by:

+- Forking the project.
+- Cloning the project to your local machine.
+- cd into the project directory.
+- Run git checkout -b your-branch-name.
+- Make your contributions.
+- Push your branch up to your forked repository.
+- Open a Pull Request with a detailed description to the development branch of the original project for a review.

-# Attributions and Credit
+# Attributions and Credit 🚀
-🚀
+- Microverse
+- The Odin Project

 # Show your support
 Give a ⭐️ if you like this project!